macbleser/jekyll-gulp-sass-foundation/README.md

 ## Usage

 1. Compile Sass – `gulp sass`
-2. Build Jekyll Site – `jekyll build`
-3. Enter development mode – `gulp`

-Since this is just a Jekyll project, you can use any of the commands listed in their [docs](http://jekyllrb.com/docs/usage/)
+2. Build Jekyll Site – `jekyll build` – Since this is just a Jekyll project, you can use any of the commands listed in their [docs](http://jekyllrb.com/docs/usage/)

-Development mode will give you file watching, browser synchronisation, auto-rebuild, CSS injecting etc.
+3. Enter development mode – `gulp` – Development mode will give you file watching, browser synchronisation, auto-rebuild, CSS injecting etc.